swiftlang/swift-docc/Sources/docc/DocCDocumentation.docc/linking-to-symbols-and-other-content.md

 }
 ```

-Both the `red` property and the `red` static property have a symbol path of
+Both the `red` property and the `red` static property have a symbol path of `Color/red`.
-`Color/red`.
-Because these are different types of symbols you can disambiguate
+Because these are different types of symbols you can disambiguate `Color/red` with a suffix indicating the symbol's type.
-`Color/red` with symbol type suffixes instead of the symbols' unique identifiers.

 The following example shows a symbol link to the `red` property: